bhanu3010/regrun/README.md

 cd $(VIRTUALENV_PROJECT_DIR); python manage.py runserver -h '0.0.0.0' -p 5000 -r
 ```

+Note:

-Note: Entire application is tested on debian-wheezy platform.
+1. Entire application is tested on debian-wheezy platform.
+2. Code is tested on 2.7.13 & Python 3.5.
+Older versions of Python including 2.7 are expected to work.

 TODO
 ----